DXHeroes/knowledge-base-content/practices/package_management.md

 short_description: Package management allows you to automatically download, install, and update software using remote repositories and in a consistent manner.
 Package managers are software tools that eliminate maintaining the software manually.
 tags:
 - package
-- manager
-- archive
-- configure
+- library
 - install
+- lockfile
+- git
+- linter
-- upgrade
+- code
-- lock file
+- semver
 keywords:
 - install
 - configure